Code-ReaQtor/NoShell/README.md

 #### How it really works?

 - Fire up the terminal and execute `nosh` command.
-(By the time of this writing, the command does not exist since it is not yet up for production).
+(By the time of this writing, the command does not exist since it is not yet up for production, instead, I am using `python -m nosh`).
 - A web-based user interface will pop up.
 (Using pywebview and Flask)
 - User can register/login.
 - User can add new credentials.
 - To use a credential, just click the "Execute" button.
 - The user interface terminates and an expect command is executed.
-- You are now SSH'd to your machine and can execute new commands.
+- You are now SSH'd to your remote machine and can execute new commands.

 ### Features